sybrew/the-seo-framework/readme.txt

 	* The Visibility and Social in-post-edit SEO settings tabs have switched places.
 	* The character counter is enabled by default again.
 * **Improved:**
-	/
-	* TODO On slow networks, the in-post SEO settings tabs are correctly switched on-load when necessary.
+	* The in-post SEO settings tabs are correctly switched on-load when necessary, improving UX on slow networks.
-	* TODO It's now stated that the authorized presence options don't affect social/open graph settings.
+	* It's now stated that the authorized presence options don't affect social/open graph settings.
 Those options are unrelated.
-	* TODO When the in-post SEO Settings meta box is placed in the sidebar, with TSFEM 1.5 (next release), the tabs no longer slowly overflow then collapses.
+	* When the in-post SEO Settings meta box is placed in the sidebar, with TSFEM 1.5 (next release), the tabs no longer overflow the page before the page is loaded, causing unnecessary painting reflows.
+	* When the blog page is pending, password protected, or private, it's no longer included in the sitemap.
 * **Fixed:**
 	* The pixel counter had an calculation error of plus/minus 1~3% (estimated via Chrome 64, Windows 10), because the wrong font and weight was used.
 	* For the home page, when there's no tagline set for the site nor a tagline title tagline are set, and then the tagline additions are enabled, the correct title is used now.